cisco/cisco-network-chef-cookbook/README.md

   * Cisco Nexus 93xx, OS Version 7.0(3)I2(1), Environments: Bash-shell, Guestshell
   * Cisco Nexus 31xx, OS Version 7.0(3)I2(1), Environments: Bash-shell, Guestshell
   * Cisco Nexus 30xx, OS Version 7.0(3)I2(1), Environments: Bash-shell, Guestshell

-## Development

-Contributions to cisco-cookbook are welcome and encouraged.
-Please follow this general workflow for new contributions.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-1. Fork the cisco-cookbook repository on [GitHub](https://github.com/cisco/cisco-network-chef-cookbook)
-2. Create a named feature branch (like `add_component_x`)
-3. Write your change
-4. Write tests for your change (if applicable)
-5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using GitHub

 --